data-charya/Flutter-Calculator/README.md

-# calculator
+# Calculator

-A new Flutter project.
+A calculator built using flutter.

 ## Getting Started